bogdanb/hpmor/README.md

    deeper, the sense, story etc.), or “Britfixing”, i.e. replacing non-British usages.
 3. Design and typography.
 Improvements to both the PDF and print versions of the books are encouraged.
+See the GitHub bug-tracker for known issues;
-Search the sources for “FIXME” to find known issues.
+   also, search the sources for “FIXME”.

 For textual changes other than simple typo or language fixes, please familiarise yourself with the style guide (below).